Owner - Occupational Therapist

 Whatʼs your biggest accomplishment professionally?

-I like to think that many smaller accomplishments throughout my career hIve led me to this point- From being a new grad and following in the footsteps of a wonderful mentor to starting a pediatric OT program for a health board in Ireland to creating programs with a supportive team in a local school district.
+I like to think that many smaller accomplishments throughout my career have led me to this point- From being a new grad and following in the footsteps of a wonderful mentor to starting a pediatric OT program for a health board in Ireland to creating programs with a supportive team in a local school district.
 These experiences have led me to owning and running our therapy center, which is my biggest accomplishment.
 Nothing makes me happier than knowing we can provide needed services by accomplished therapists, teachers, and behavior specialists to children and families around Northeast Ohio.

 How does your education connect to your professional career?
 What about personally?